 We often use satellite imagery and drone technology to conduct a remote inspection of your home.
 These new tools have greatly increased our capacity to quickly and accurately assess damage to your home after a major event.

-What to do if there is major damage to your home
+What to do if there is major damage

 Be safe.
 The first thing to do is to get yourself and your fellow residents to safety.
 Your safety should always be the top priority